What is Agile?

 Scrum and Kanban - for agile teams - and

-Scaled Agile Framework (SAFe), LeSS or Scrum@Scale - for the coordination of several agile teams.
+Scaled Agile Framework (SAFe), LeSS or Scrum@Scale - for coordinating multiple agile teams.

 This is the official definition of "Agile"